omarmar3y/Diabetes-Predictive-Model/README.md

 ---

 ## Data Cleaning
 The data were fairly clean but when I calculated the summary statistics of each variable I found that The minimum of Glucose, Blood Pressure, SkinThickness, Insulin, and BMI were zero and that physiologically impossible.
-So those observations that have zero in one of those variable are errors and should be eliminated and so I did
+So those observations that have zero in one of those variable are errors and should be eliminated and so I did.

 ---

 ## Feature engineering
-- I created a centered features by subtracting the mean of each feature (That sometimes enhance the machine learning algorithm performance)
+- I created a centered features by subtracting the mean of each feature (That sometimes enhance the machine learning algorithm performance).
 - I created four new features by dividing related features the Glucose / Insulin , BMI / Skin thickness , and Calculated the HOMA IR which is an index used to assess Insulins resistance.

 ---